-We are proud to say we received a five-year provincial accreditation with a grade of 98.2%, and we will work hard to main these high standards.
+We are proud to say we received a five-year re-accreditation in December 2019, and we will continue to work hard to maintain these high standards.

-Note: There are 36 libraries (systems) in southern Ontario who are accredited – out of 189 libraries in southern Ontario.
-There are a further 6 in northern Ontario out of 142 libraries in northern Ontario.
+Note: There are 39 libraries (systems) in southern Ontario who are accredited – out of 189 libraries in southern Ontario.
+There are a further 5 in northern Ontario out of 142 libraries in that area.